 Dismissing attachment is thought to come about primarily as a result of the infant experiencing consistent rejection by their caregivers of their ‘attachment bids’, the requests for connection, soothing, and emotional validation.
 They are called avoidant as infants and dismissive as adults.

 They are typically good explorers, able to go out into life and accomplish the goals they desire.
-However, the explorations and accomplishments tend to be status oriented.
+However, the explorations and accomplishments tend to be status-oriented.
 The dismissive often doesn’t feel worthy of love due to the pattern of rejection experienced in childhood.
 This unconsciously drives them.

 They don’t value attachment and connection as much as someone who is securely attached.
 This makes sense.
 They experienced rejection in the place of attachment and connection.
 Yet, the dismissive is driven to connect with others just like any other human.
 So, for this reason there is a sense of internal dilemma: “I want to connect.
 Yet, I don’t want to be rejected and feel all the shame and sadness of that.”
 This is such a hard place to be.

 People with dismissing attachment often report fewer memories of childhood before puberty.
 As noted earlier, their primary caregiver was typically rejecting of their attachment needs such as empathy, and physical affection.
-The caregivers typically supported the child’s explorations as this relieved the caregiver’s discomfort with attachment needs of the child.
+The caregivers typically supported the child’s explorations as this relieved the caregiver’s discomfort with the attachment needs of the child.
 If the child is out exploring the child won’t try to connect with the dismissive caregiver which is uncomfortable for the dismissive caregiver.
 So, the child who later develops dismissing attachment “goes off on their own” never developing truly secure and collaborative inter-dependance with others.

 How can dismissing attachment be treated?
-The Memory Repatterning Meditation (MRM), consistent with Bruce Ecker’s Coherence Therapy, produces “Emotionally Corrective Experiences” that are at odds with the old negative emotional learning.
-This creates a cognitive dissonance.
+The Schema Repatterning Meditation (SRM), consistent with Bruce Ecker’s Coherence Therapy, produces “Emotionally Corrective Experiences” that are at odds with the old negative emotional learning.
+This creates cognitive dissonance.
 The positive experience that is dissonant with the negative ‘felt belief’ is reinforced and “pushes out” the old negative belief.
 To illustrate, the inner parents are especially warm and welcoming of the attachment needs of the dismissive’s inner child.
 Thereby the schema of internalized rejection and shame is repatterned with acceptance and love.
 However, this can be strange and unsettling, at first, for the dismissive.
 So this takes place at a measured pace calibrated to our comfort level.

 It is thought that preoccupied attachment is the result of distracted and inconsistent care during the attachment period.
-There also seems to be pattern of role-reversal where the caregivers, either subtly or explicitly have the child be responsible for the caregivers’ mental states.
+There also seems to be a pattern of role-reversal where the caregivers, either subtly or explicitly have the child be responsible for the caregivers’ mental states.
 Often the caregiver presents as helpless and thereby enlists the child’s help.
-This inconsistency and role-reversal causes an anxiety around attachment and the sense that the child should stay with the caregiver and help regulate the caregiver’s mental states instead of venturing away from the caregiver to explore.
+This inconsistency and role-reversal cause anxiety around attachment and the sense that the child should stay with the caregiver and help regulate the caregiver’s mental states instead of venturing away from the caregiver to explore.
 This is what accounts for the anxiety around both attachment and exploration, general sense of helplessness, fear of abandonment, the underdeveloped exploration capacities, and compulsive caretaking behaviors frequently seen in preoccupied adults.

 Those of us with preoccupied attachment are excessively outward in orientation focused on the attachment figure.
 They often try to gauge what the other person is thinking and feeling so that they can present themselves in a way that is pleasing to the attachment-figure.
 They thereby neglect contact with their own thoughts and emotions.
-They tend to be somewhat deficit in self-monitoring and not very good at emotional self regulation.
+They tend to be somewhat deficit in self-monitoring and not very good at emotional self-regulation.
 They are also more emotional and not as cognitive in orientation.

 For those of us with preoccupation, anger often arises in the meditation towards the inner parents.
-This is given space, and allowed.
+This is given space and allowed.
 It’s made clear that the inner parents won’t get hurt by or upset about these displays of anger.
 Moreover, as we get more settled and soothed, the inner parents encourage exploration of both the inner world and the outer world.

 Disorganized attachment is generally caused by fearful experiences with the caregivers during the attachment period.
 As John Bowlby said that the source of soothing is the source of fear.
 This is an insoluble problem.
 Inner fragmentation, and dissociation are what result

-These fearful early experience imprint as deep, a priori truths about life.
+These fearful early experiences imprint as deep, a priori truths about life.
 As a result, people with disorganized attachment often have a deep fear of intimacy and relationships, despite having the same human longing for connection that we all do.

 Confusion and tumult are common internal experiences.
 Emotional self-regulation skills are also typically lacking as well.
 For this reason, the person with disorganized attachment tends to be unreliable.
 All this together makes establishing healthy relationships difficult.